dsibilio/badge-generator/README.md

 Run the Unit Tests with `mvnw verify`.

-Run all tests, including Integration Tests, with `mvn verify -PtestIT`.
+Run all tests, including Integration Tests, with `mvnw verify -PtestIT`.

 ## Reference Documentation
 For further reference, please consider the following sections: